cdmoyer/MinimalJS/readme.markdown

 ### Quick Start

-Copy files from /js/ into your web path, include them, use them
+Copy files from `/js/` into your web path, include them, use them

 ### Custom Build

 If you find that you need multiple functions on a page, you probably want to create a custom build (and ask yourself if you should be using a real library.)
 MinimalJS uses [Sprockets](http://getsprockets.com/) as an internal build system, making it simple do so yourself.

-1. Create your file, specifying the modules you wish to use with load directives.
+1. Create your file, specifying the modules you wish to use with `require` directives.

-		//= require &lt;cookie&gt;
+		//= require <cookie>
-		//= require &lt;modal&gt;
+		//= require <modal>

 2. Add whatever other javascript you want to your file
 3. Run `sprocketize`